GilTeixeira/TIS-100-Emulator/README.md

 ### Design Review

 #### Does the architecture satisfy the requirements?
 The finished architecture models everything that was proposed in the beginning.
-Implementing non-functional requirements is specified in the system architecture, since these requirements are architecturally significant, the architecture was specially planed with the requirements in mind thus allowing for modular, extensible and efficient code.
+Implementing non-functional requirements is specified in the system architecture, since these requirements are architecturally significant, the architecture was specifically planed with the requirements in mind thus allowing for modular, extensible and efficient code.

 #### Is effective modularity achieved?
 The TIS-100 machine logic is completely isolated from the UI components, if a new machine is created and updated in the App controller state, this new machine would be rendered without requiring anything else to be changed in the view layer.
 The software components are loosely-coupled while maintaining a high cohesion within each module.